PoC-dev/smtp-abuse-reporting/README.md

 Reports contain:
 - Static text for the mailbody as shown above,
-- the Abusix disclaimer as attachment,
-- the actual tabular report as attachment, containing
+- the actual tabular report, containing
    - timestamp according to the local time zone,
-   - abusing IP address.
+   - abusing IP address,
+- the Abusix disclaimer as attachment.

 Dry run mode (`-n`) sends mails to the configured local sender's address instead of the database derived abuse contact.
 This primarily meant to see if reports make sense.
 Otherwise, reports are sent to the database derived abuse contact, and CC'ed to the configured local sender's address.